IBMPredictiveAnalytics/Reverse_Geocoding_Esri/README.md

 # Reverse-Geocoding-Esri
-Code a point location (latitude, longitude) to a readable address or place name.
+Code a point location (latitude, longitude) to a readable address or place name